Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Knowledge Embedding Algorithms

 Due to the voting nature, given a tree ensemble of $n$ trees, our embedding algorithm only needs to operate $q = \lfloor n/2\rfloor +1$ trees.
 First, we show the satisfiability of \vcriterion\ after the operation on $q$ trees in a tree ensemble.

 \begin{remark} If \textbf{V-rule} holds for the individual tree $T_i$ in which only partial knowledge of $\kappa$ has been embedded, then the \textbf{V-rule} in terms of the full knowledge $\kappa$ must be also satisfied by the tree ensemble $M$ in which a majority of $q$ trees have been operated. \end{remark} This remark can be understood as follows: The \textbf{V-rule} for individual tree $T_i$ tells: $acc(\kappa_{pa}(T_i), \kappa_{pa} D_{test})$ $= 1.0$, where $\kappa_{pa}$ denotes some partial knowledge of $\kappa$.
-All KE inputs entail the full knowledge $\kappa$ must also entail any piece of partial knowledge of $\kappa$, while not the other way around, thus $\kappa D_{test}$ is a subset of $\kappa_{pa} D_{test}$.
+All KE inputs entail the full knowledge $\kappa$ must also entail any piece of partial knowledge of $\kappa$, not vice versa, thus adjustments made to $k_{pa}(x)$ are also applied to $k(x)$.
 Then we know, $acc(\kappa_{pa}(T_i), \kappa D_{test}) = 1.0$.
 After the operation on a majority of $q$ trees, the vote of $n$ trees from the whole tree ensemble guarantees an accuracy 1 over the test set $\kappa D_{test}$, i.e. the V-rule holds.

 For \pcriterion, we have discussed in Remark~\ref{remark:lossofPrule} that there is a risk that \pcriterion\ might not hold for individual trees.
-The key loss is on the fact that some clean inputs of class other than $\con(\kappa)$ may go through paths in $\Sigma^1(T_i)\cup \Sigma^2(T_i)$ and be classified as $\con(\kappa)$.
-According to the definition, this is equivalent to the satisfiability of the following expression
+The key loss is on the fact that some clean inputs of classes other than $\con(\kappa)$ may go through paths in $\Sigma^1(T_i)\cup \Sigma^2(T_i)$ and be classified as $\con(\kappa)$.
+According to the definition in Section~\ref{sec:idea}, this is equivalent to the satisfiability of the following expression

-where $\mathbb{F}(\cdot)$ returns a set of features that are used.
+where $\mathbb{F}(\cdot)$ returns a set of features that are used, $\sigma$ is the path taken by the mis-classified clean inputs.
 For a tree ensemble, this is required to be

-Apparently, the latter is exponentially (over the number $q$) harder to be satisfied.
-Therefore, while we cannot provide a guarantee on \pcriterion, the ensemble mechanism makes it possible for us to practically satisfy it.
-In the experimental section, we have examples showing the difference between a single decision tree and the tree ensemble from the aspect of accuracy loss.
+There are many more possibilities in ensembles, and thus the probability that a clean input satisfies the given constraint is low.
+Consequently, while we cannot provide a guarantee on \pcriterion, the ensemble mechanism makes it possible for us to practically satisfy it.
+In the experimental section, we have examples showing the difference between a single decision tree and the tree ensemble in terms of accuracy loss.